mdernovoi/data-analysis-platform/README.md

 Welcome to the Data Analysis Platform repository!

-Data Analysis Platform is a powerful and versatile infrastructure framework designed to help data analysts of every kind achieve reproducibility and streamline their workflows.
-Statistical evaluations, Business Intelligence (BI), Machine Learning (ML) and  Deep Learning (DL): everything is possible.
-With this platform you can easily manage and track experiments, collaborate with team members, and build flexible and powerful pipelines based on GitLab.
+The Data Analysis Platform is a powerful and versatile infrastructure framework designed to help data analysts of every kind achieve reproducibility and streamline their workflows.
+Statistical evaluations, Business Intelligence (BI), Machine Learning (ML), and  Deep Learning (DL): everything is possible.
+With this platform, you can easily manage and track experiments, collaborate with team members, and build flexible and powerful pipelines based on GitLab.

-This Platform is completely **technology agnostic**, making it suitable for use with any tool or language (BYOS - Bring Your Own Software).
+This platform is entirely **technology agnostic**, making it suitable for use with any tool or language (BYOS - Bring Your Own Software principle).
 It is also designed with enterprise use in mind and offers easy deployment and built-in security features.

 :construction: This project is currently under active development.
 Therefore, certain limitations exist.
-Nevertheless, **you can already use the platform** for your data analyses, since releases are stable and work perfectly fine in several production environments.
+Nevertheless, **you can already use the platform** for your data analyses since releases are stable and work perfectly fine in several production environments.

 ## Usage